isomerpages/iras-taxacademy/_tomorrow-tax-professional/skillsfuture-credit.md

 ---
 ### **SkillsFuture Credit**

 SkillsFuture Credit aims to encourage individuals to take ownership of their skills development and lifelong learning.
 All Singaporeans aged 25 and above will receive an opening credit of S$500 from January 2016.
-From 1 Oct 2020, Singapore citizens will receive a one-time $500 Skillsfuture Credit Top-up.
+From 1 Oct 2020, Singapore citizens aged 25 or above will receive a one-time $500 Skillsfuture Credit Top-up.

 For more information on SkillsFuture Credit claims, please visit [SkillsFuture Singapore](https://www.skillsfuture.gov.sg/credit){:target="_blank"}